chrede88/home-ops/docs/setup.md

 talosctl gen secrets -o secrets.yaml
 ```

 Next I'll generate the configuration files using the freshly created secrets.
 The default configuration needs to be tweaked, this can be done using patches.
-I'll need seven patches:
+I'll need seven patches.

-As I only have three nodes I need to be schedule workloads on the control-plane nodes.
+As I only have three nodes, I need to be able to schedule workloads on the control-plane nodes.
 ```yaml
 # allow-workloads-controlplane.yaml
 cluster: